techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

     <a [routerLink]="'/products'">Products</a>
 {% endraw %}

-## Angular Routing, Step 1: Creating a Project
+##    Step 1: Creating a Angular 9 Project

 To show you how to use Angular routing to build a frontend application with multiple screen views, we’ll create an Angular 8 project from scratch using Angular CLI 8.